jlesage/docker-baseimage-gui/README.md

 #### GTK

-When dark mode is enabled, the baseimage automatically setup the environment to force the application to use a dark theme.
-Under the hood, this is done by setting the `GTK_THEME` environment variable to `Adwaita:dark`.
+When dark mode is enabled, the baseimage automatically setups the environment to force the application to use a dark theme.
+Under the hood, this is done by setting the following environment variables:
+  - `GTK_THEME` is set to `Adwaita:dark`.
+This is used by GTK3 and GTK4
+    applications.
+  - `GTK2_RC_FILES` is set to `/opt/base/share/themes/Dark/gtk-2.0/gtkrc`.
+This
+    is used by GTK2 applications.

 #### QT